Stabilization Without Simplification: A Two-Dimensional Model of Software Evolution: Discussion

 This paper has proposed a graph-based, discrete-time probabilistic framework for software evolution in which structural burden and uncertainty are explicitly separated.
-Within this framework, we have shown that stabilization without simplification is a structurally admissible regime.
+Within this framework, we have characterized stabilization without simplification as a structurally admissible local regime.

 The central implication is that software systems need not become structurally simpler in order to become more stable.
 What matters is whether the variability of change effort contracts even when structural load persists.